Luigi Primo: Work

 Some of the altarpieces he painted between 1633 and 1657 for churches in Rome are still in situ (e.g. Virgin Presenting the Child to St Anthony of Padua, 1655, San Marco, Rome).

-According to some sources say Cousin painted between 1646-1652 27 small devotional paintings on copper for Pope Innocent X. The small panels that were greatly admired by his contemporaries are, however, lost.
+According to some sources say Cousin painted between 1646 and 1652 27 small devotional paintings on copper for Pope Innocent X. The small panels that were greatly admired by his contemporaries are, however, lost.
 He collaborated on a series of twenty copper panels that narrate the deeds of two Sicilian noble brothers of Spanish origin, Guillermo Ramón Moncada and Antonio Moncada.
 Of twelve scenes devoted to the former, Luigi Primo painted five, Willem van Herp six and Adam Frans van der Meulen one.
 Jan van Kessel the Elder, an artist specialised in still lifes with flowers, insects and animals, executed the decorative borders that frame the various episodes.